NIRDBS/just-the-docs-incdsb/index.md

 ---

 {: .warning }
 > This website documents the features of the current `main` branch of the Just the Docs theme.
-See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.
+See the CHANGELOG for a list of releases, new features, and bug fixes.

+{% highlight ruby %}
+  {% raw %}
+    {% link CHANGELOG.md %}
+  {% endraw %}
+{% endhighlight %}

 Just the Docs is a theme for generating static websites with [Jekyll].
 You can write source files for your web pages using [Markdown], the [Liquid] templating language, and HTML.[^1] Jekyll builds your site by converting all files that have [front matter] to HTML.
 Your [Jekyll configuration] file determines which theme to use, and sets general parameters for your site, such as the URL of its home page.